2x Bitcoin Strategy ETF (NYSEARCA:BITX) Sees Strong Trading Volume

-Shares of 2x Bitcoin Strategy ETF (NYSEARCA:BITX – Get Free Report) saw an uptick in trading volume on Friday .
-3,847,330 shares were traded during mid-day trading, a decline of 8% from the previous session’s volume of 4,178,348 shares.The stock last traded at $27.01 and had previously closed at $32.02.
+Shares of 2x Bitcoin Strategy ETF (NYSEARCA:BITX – Get Free Report) saw an uptick in trading volume on Thursday .
+2,125,011 shares changed hands during mid-day trading, a decline of 50% from the previous session’s volume of 4,285,547 shares.The stock last traded at $29.77 and had previously closed at $28.69.

 2x Bitcoin Strategy ETF Announces Dividend

-The business also recently announced a dividend, which was paid on Friday, May 24th.
-Investors of record on Thursday, May 23rd were given a dividend of $0.9677 per share.
+The firm also recently declared a dividend, which was paid on Friday, May 24th.
+Stockholders of record on Thursday, May 23rd were paid a $0.9677 dividend.
 The ex-dividend date of this dividend was Wednesday, May 22nd.

 About 2x Bitcoin Strategy ETF